freenas/freenas-docs/userguide/snippets/wizard.rst

 wizard.
 #endif truenas

-:numref:`Figure %s: Configuration Wizard <wizard7>` shows the first wizard configuration screen.
+:numref:`Figure %s <wizard7>` shows the first
+wizard configuration screen.

 .. _wizard7:

 .. figure:: images/wizard.png

+   Configuration Wizard

 .. note:: You can exit the wizard at any time by clicking the "Exit" button.
 However, exiting the wizard will not save any selections.
-   You can always restart the wizard again by clicking the "Wizard" icon.
-Alternately, you can use the %brand% GUI to configure the system, as described in the rest of this Guide.
+   The Wizard can always be run again by clicking the "Wizard" icon.
+   Alternately, the %brand% GUI can be used to configure the system, as described in the rest of this Guide.

 #ifdef freenas
 This screen can be used to change the default language, keyboard map,